Kevin N. HawBelow is my current resume. The better PDF version (suitable for hard copy) is here

 March 2011 to Present.

-- Software engineer for Broadband Communication group, supporting embedded Redhat Linux multiple processor core “platform on a chip” Ethernet Passive Optical Network (EPON) and Digital Subscriber Line (DSL) modems and routers for domestic and Chinese markets.
+- Software engineer for Broadband Communication group, supporting embedded Linux multiple processor core “platform on a chip” Digital Subscriber Line (DSL) and Ethernet Passive Optical Network (EPON) modems and routers for domestic and international markets.

 - Ported entire existing Linux source code baseline (kernel, driver, and userspace code) for new line of EPON chips.
 Tested using proprietary gate level simulator and then worked on “bring up” team with original delivered silicon.
 Developed guides and checklists to document process for subsequent product line efforts.